 Our team actively represents lenders who lend against the value of fine art.
 Typically these deals involve individuals who use their valuable art collections as security for loans.
 Some of these borrowers have art collections worth in excess of $1 billion, and are therefore able to secure relatively low-cost funding for myriad business ventures without restricting other assets that may already be used as security in other financings or are viewed as less desirable by the lenders.
 More and more often, extremely wealthy individuals are turning to private banks to borrow against their collections.
 Through the economic downturn, the value of art has had some volatility but such values have weathered the storm well and are seen by knowledgeable lenders as a stable form of collateral.
 Typical transactions are in the $20 million to $50 million range, but we have also acted for lenders on transactions in the $150 million to $400 million range.

 Holland & Knight's Banking Group is consistently recognized among the leaders in the industry by national and international publications.
-The 2017 U.S. News – Best Lawyers® "Best Law Firms" guide placed our firm's Banking and Finance Litigation practice in its first tier nationally, as well as locally in Miami, New York and Tampa.
+The 2018 U.S. News – Best Lawyers® "Best Law Firms" guide placed our firm's Banking and Finance Litigation practice in its first tier nationally, as well as locally in Miami, New York and Tampa.
 Holland & Knight's Banking and Finance Law practice was also placed in the first tier nationally, as well as locally in Charlotte, Dallas, Jacksonville, Miami, Orlando and Tampa.
-Also, Holland & Knight is top-listed in Florida in Banking and Finance Law with nine lawyers in The Best Lawyers in America 2017 guide.
+In addition, Holland & Knight is top-listed in Florida in Banking and Finance Law by the 2018 Chambers USA: America's Leading Lawyers for Business guide and by The Best Lawyers in America 2018 guide.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.